tomaverlaine/tomaverlaine.github.io/_posts/2023-09-03-carsick-cars-pt1.md

 categories: biography
 tags: [carsick cars, snapline, beijing, no-wave]
 lang: en
-excerpt: "he posted a message on the university's message board.
-"Is anyone here a fan of Sonic Youth or Suicide?""
+excerpt: he posted a message on the university's message board asking if there were any fans of Sonic Youth or Suicide there.
 ---

 # {{post.title}}
 ## Introduction
 It almost goes without saying that post-punk forms the bedrock of Chinese indie rock — but a rough map of the terrain is still worth having.
 It seems useful to start by sketching a broad picture of what post-punk in China actually looks like.
 To do that properly would mean wading into the history of Chinese rock, and perhaps pausing to explain what post-punk even is.
 All rather unwieldy.
 The decision was made to begin with Carsick Cars.
 As for the genre itself — a rough sense that such a thing exists will do for now.